How Digital Currency and NFT Transactions Are Evolving in 2025

 1. What is the Visa Ramp Provider Program?

-Visa’s programme for onboarding crypto ramps with specific rules for compliance, data, and merchant classification.
-It allows services like exchanges or fiat onramps to operate within Visa’s card network.
+Visa’s onboarding program for cryptocurrency ramps has particular guidelines for data, compliance, and merchant classification.
+It makes it possible for services like fiat onramps and exchanges to function within Visa’s card network.

 2. What does MCC 6051 mean for my crypto business?